GuillermoCera/Pingu-Expedition-DSC_Group3/README.md

 # 🐧 Pingu Expedition @ DSC — Workshop Training Repository

 *Note: This repository is used for a hands-on collaboration exercise in the DSC Git & GitHub workshop.
-It simulates how research teams co-develop shared project materials.
+It simulates how research teams co-develop a project.
 The repository is temporary and content will be removed after the workshop.*

 ---